how to prepare our chickens

 Spatchcock in a Smoker

-Our pre marinated chickens are excellent for longer low temperature cooking in a smoker.
-Those who have smokers tend to have experience and if not we recommend doing some research as smoking cook times and methods are very variable depending on your smoker.
+Our dry rubbed marinated chickens are excellent for longer low temperature cooking in a smoker.
+Those who have smokers tend to have experience and if not we recommend doing some research as smoking cooking times and methods are quite variable depending on your particular smoker and method.

 Preheat the smoker to 375 using briquettes, hardwood or a combination of both.

-Create a Hot Zone on your grill to cook chicken with Indirect Heat opposite the hot zone.
-Simply use only half your grill at a medium to medium high temperature and place chicken on the other non heated side.
+Create an Indirect Heat area on your grill to cook chicken.
+Simply use only half your grill at a medium high to high temperature and place chicken on the other non heated side.

-Cooking times vary but approximately 1 hour is needed or bring to an internal temperature of 160 degrees using a meat thermometer.
+Cooking times vary but approximately 1 hour is needed or brought to an internal temperature of 160 degrees using a meat thermometer.

 *As chicken cooks we recommend basting occasionally with a brush using vegetable, avocado or a light olive oil.
 Softened butter is also excellent to baste with